miguch/miguch-blog/blog/_posts/content/markdown/Algorithm/8-leetcode-239.md

 ---
 date: 2021-2-18
 tags:
   - LeetCode
   - Algorithm
-Author: Miguel Chen
+Author: Mingtao Chen
 ---

 # 239. Sliding Window Maximum

 ## [题目](https://leetcode.com/problems/sliding-window-maximum/)

-Given an array *nums*, there is a sliding window of size *k* which is moving from the very left of the array to the very right.
-You can only see the *k* numbers in the window.
+Given an array _nums_, there is a sliding window of size _k_ which is moving from the very left of the array to the very right.
+You can only see the _k_ numbers in the window.
 Each time the sliding window moves right by one position.
 Return the max sliding window.

 **Example:**

 ```
 Input: nums = [1,3,-1,-3,5,3,6,7], and k = 3
 Output: [3,3,5,5,6,7]
 Explanation:

 Window position                Max
 ---------------               -----